tdda/tdda/doc/source/cli.md

 or can run a shell script, an R program, or of course a Python program.

-It has a wizard, invoked just by tying `gentest`, that prompts for the information it needs before generating the tests.
+It has a wizard, invoked just by typing `gentest`, that prompts for the information it needs before generating the tests.

 Alternatively, the command to be tested and optionally other parameters can all be specified on the command line.

 Gentest's tests:
- - Run the provided command more than once (by default)
+ - Runs the provided command more than once (by default)
  - Captures output to `stdout` and `stderr`
  - Captures the exit code
  - Notices any files created in the directory or subdirectories